sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that output of "show acl table {tablename}" matches expected output

+- Use GCU to remove ACL Table

+- Use GCU to remove ACL Table Type

+- Verify that both operations were successful

 ### Test Case # 2 - Create a drop rule within custom table

 #### Test Objective